portlandcodeschool/ios/schedule.md

     * Avoiding memory issues
     * Other things to remember when writing asynchronous/multithreaded code
   * Expectation
-    * Create a new `dispatch_queue` and dispatch blocks onto it
+    * Create code that runs on a background thread
-    * Create new NSOperationsQueue and put NSOperations in it
+    * Update UI with info processed on the background thread
     * Explain why Multithreading is useful
     * Explain most common memory issues
     * Explain issues/bugs that can happen from async code

-## Class 19.
-Networking
-**26 Jan 2015**

-  * Plan
-    * What is NSURLConnection/Session
-    * Processing JSON data
-    * Sending JSON data
-  * Expectations
-    * Be able to communicate with a web server via JSON
-    * Be able to create an API class for app interaction

-## Class 20.
-Working with Local Data - Documents and Core Data
-**29 Jan 2015**

-  * Plan
-    * What is Core Data
-    * Why use Core Data
-    * Alternatives to Core Data
-    * Core Data gotchas/caveats.
-  * Expectations
-    * Create new CoreData schema
-    * Create new entities & relations between entities
-    * CRUD operations with CoreData

-## Class 21.
-Presenting data - Core data and Table View
-**2 Feb 2015**

-  * Plan
-    * NSFetchedResultsController
-    * Getting results from core data without NSFetchedResults
-    * Searching CoreData with UISearchBar
-  * Expectations
-    * Be able to present information from CoreData in a tableview
-    * Edit table view (reorder, delete, add)
-    * Filter results with UISearchBar
-    * Save changes back

 ## Class 22.
-Core Location, Mapkit
+UIActivity sharing
 **5 Feb 2015**

+  * Plans
+    * Understanding UIActivity sharing
+    * Utilizing the Activity sharing options available
+  * Expectations
+    * Add functional Activity sharing

 ## Class 23.
-UI activity sharing
+Local file system, saving/loading data
 **9 Feb 2015**

+  * Plans
+    * Local file system congfiguration
+    * Getting directories
+    * Saving files
+    * Certain directories are not for saving data and will result ina failed review.
+  * Expectations
+    * Get a list of directoris available in your devices sandbox
+    * Be able to save, the reload a file for use.

 ## Class 24.
-Camera, Actionsheet Controllers, Core motion, Alerts, Sharing
+Core Data
 **12 Feb 2015**

+  * Plan
+    * Introduction to Core Data
+    * Implementing code to create the persistant store
+    * Mapping your data structure into Core Data
+  * Expectations
+    * Understand what Core Data is and its widespread use
+    * Add code to setup Core Data
+    * Create a simple object model layout

 ## Class 25.
-App Brainstorm
+More Core Data
 **16 Feb 2015**

+  * Plans
+    * Backing up Core Data to a SQL file
+    * Migrating changes made to Core Data when issuing app updates
+  * Expectations
+    * Create a SQL file to backup your Core Data
+    * Handle changes in your Core Data and updating this to your users in app updates

 ## Class 26.
-Open QA, Review
+Finish Core Data - Searching data
 **19 Feb 2015**

-## Class 27. iPad, iPhone, Universal - Multiple storyboards, reusable code
+  * Plans
+    * Predicates and fetching data
+    * Making changes to fetched data
+    * Saving changes back to your Core Data model
+  * Expectations
+    * Search and fetch for data
+    * Update your fetched data with new information
+    * Save your updated object back to Core Data

+## Class 27.
+In app purchasing overview and begin App work with students
 **23 Feb 2015**

+  * Plans
+    * Introduction to the In App purchasing process
+    * Meet individually with students regarding student apps
+  * Expectations
+    * Understand the basics flow for creating In App purchases
+    * Have an MVP (minimum viable product) app idea for individual student projects.

 ## Class 28.
 App work